HussainRazzak/Weather-Scraper/README.md

 3. R then reads the html file and uses CSS selectors to get the specific value in the html.

 ## Use Case
-This script and looped to get multiple days of a city.
-This can then be joined with another dataset for further analysis.
+This script retrieves the daily average temperature for a city.
+This can then be joined with other datasets for further analysis.